 Forget what you know, you can get pregnant when you are already pregnant and that too with two different sperms!
 It is so rare that the doctors were pretty stumped.

-About 2-3 years back a woman in Australia had two baby girls on the same day but they were not twins.
-Kate Hill’s 10-month-old daughters, Charlotte and Olivia, were conceived 10 days apart, that means Hill got pregnant when she was already pregnant.
+A woman in Australia had two baby girls on the same day, but they were not twins.
+Kate Hill’s 10-month-old daughters, Charlotte and Olivia, were conceived ten days apart, which means Hill got pregnant when she was already pregnant.
 This phenomenon is known as “superfetation,” and it happens only when someone pregnant manages to conceive again.

 There are a few reasons why superfetation is so rare.

-First of all, once you get pregnant your body is supposed to stop further ovulation.
-It means that there should not be a second egg and also that the ovulation occurs in every 28 days.
-And also the fact that they had sex once around that time suggests that his sperm had apparently lived for 10 days inside her before fertilizing another egg.
-That is unusual as sperm can live until 5 days inside the woman’s body.
+Once you get pregnant, your body is supposed to stop further ovulation.
+It means that there should not be a second egg and also that the ovulation occurs every 28 days.
+And also, the fact that they had sex once around that time suggests that his sperm had lived for 10 days inside her before fertilizing another egg.
+That is unusual as sperm can live until five days inside the woman’s body.

-One of the potential explanation lies in fertility treatments, Cackovic says.
-The lady was undergoing hormonal therapy due to her polycystic ovary syndrome, that can make it harder to get pregnant by messing with ovulation.
+One of the potential explanations lies infertility treatments, Cackovic says.
+The lady was undergoing hormonal therapy due to her polycystic ovary syndrome, which can make it harder to get pregnant by messing with ovulation.
 “It is hypothesized that hormonal medications used for fertility treatments might alter these functions to enable this to occur, although it is unclear exactly how superfetation would then take place,” James says

-The occurrence of superfecudity itself is a fascinating story.
+The occurrence of superfecundity itself is a fascinating story.